Bellevue works to update its regulations on temporary homeless encampments at religious sites

 “Within our faith, we are commanded to do certain things,” Danziger said.
 “One is to welcome the stranger, the widow, the orphan.
 It’s very much a part of our mission and our raison d’etre to take care of the vulnerable around us.”

 The city of Bellevue will continue allowing religious organizations to host the camps, even after the consent decree expires in January 2020, as required by state law.
-The proposed changes to its land-use code increase the number of days a temporary camp can stay in one spot — from 90 days to 120 — and at a greater frequently than currently allowed — from once at the same site every 18 months to now once every 12 months.
+The proposed changes to its land-use code increase the number of days a temporary camp can stay in one spot — from 90 days to 120 — and at a greater frequency than currently allowed — from once at the same site every 18 months to now once every 12 months.

 The Bellevue City Council plans to vote next month on the proposed changes.